tmandys/digie35-python/README.md

 Check power consumption of USB devices, e.g. when powering camera from USB.
 Check dmesg where "overcurrent" log entry may appear.
 Use powered hub for high current USB devices.

+- digie35_server complains that GPIO is busy

+Check if `/boot/firmware/config.txt` corresponds to board.
+E.g. GPIO26 is busy when using NIKI board with config.txt from HEAD board where GPIO26 is used for RPI LED status indication.
+Also `pintest -p <pin#>` or `gpioinfo` may help to prove suspicion.

 Usage
 -----